 8.1 Checklist: Fire prevention in the home 10

-smoke detector, fire extinguisher, cooktop, fireplace, electrical appliances, escape
+Keywords: Smoke alarm, smoke detector, fire extinguisher, cooktop, fireplace, electrical appliances, cables, escape

 Introduction

 This guideline sets out the requirements that must be satisfied in order that a dwelling may be categorised as a Fire Safe Home.
 The intention is that this guideline should be applicable to all types of dwellings, from single family houses to flats in multi-storey buildings.